Low-rank surrogate modeling and stochastic zero-order optimization for training of neural networks with black-box layers: Related work

 The study in~\cite{fournier2023can} proposes using forward gradients with locally supervised auxiliary losses to approximate backpropagation, replacing random directional derivatives with local network gradients to reduce variance.
 While effective for standard architectures (e.g., reducing ResNet-18's accuracy gap from $\sim$40\% to $\sim$3\% on CIFAR-10), their method fundamentally assumes differentiability throughout the computational graph and requires architectural modifications to inject auxiliary networks at intermediate layers.

 Recent work~\cite{refael2024adarankgrad} introduces AdaRankGrad, a method that exploits the empirical observation that gradient matrices in LLM training exhibit progressively lower rank.
 Their approach adaptively projects gradients onto low-rank subspaces during Adam optimization, reducing memory usage by 25-50\% while maintaining performance.
 We note that while effective for differentiable networks, AdaRankGrad fundamentally relies on backpropagation-compatible layers.
-However, the empirical observation regarding the low rank of gradients in this work is certainly very interesting in the context of our method.
+However, the empirical observation regarding the low rank of gradients in this work is certainly very interesting in the context of our method. \rewch{These low-rank techniques have also been extended to unsupervised learning settings, such as interpretable neural networks for data clustering via differentiable reconstruction of orthogonal nonnegative matrix factorization (ONMF) and sparse autoencoders~\cite{gai2025interpretable}, and dual-space topological isomorphism for maximizing predictive diversity in unsupervised domain adaptation~\cite{wang2025dual}.}

 Follow-up work~\cite{refael2025sumo} proposes SUMO, a subspace-aware optimizer that leverages exact SVD-based orthogonalization of first-order moments within dynamically adapted low-rank subspaces to accelerate memory-efficient LLM training.
 By explicitly aligning optimization steps with spectral loss landscape characteristics, SUMO mitigates approximation errors from iterative methods like Newton-Schulz orthogonalization.
 It theoretically bounds these errors and demonstrates empirically faster convergence with 20\% memory reduction compared to other methods (e.g., GaLore) in both pre-training and fine-tuning scenarios.
 We note that SUMO assumes gradient-based moment updates, which prevents direct application of this approach to NNs containing black-box components.